 Baking Soda is a water-soluble compound with a slightly alkaline taste.
-When exposed to a relatively strong acidic ingredients it breaks down into carbon dioxide and water.
+When exposed to relatively acidic solid ingredients, it breaks down into carbon dioxide and water.
 These properties give sodium bicarbonate many uses.
-Did you know that Chicago Deep Cleaning Services uses baking soda?
+Did you know that Chicago Deep Cleaning Services uses this product?

 Learn how to use bicarbonate of soda to keep your bathrooms clean and fresh